jakobwilm/slstudio/README.md

 ## Running

 ### Projector source
 SLStudio can run in different projector modes.
 For projection you can choose OpenGL projection, which renders the structured light patterns on "screen 2".
 You would then use an HDMI connection to the projector.
-Specifically for LightCrafter and LightCrafter4500, the software can communicate over USB with these projectors, which can preload the patterns.
-However, this does currently not work under robustly, and not in the calibration phase.
+Specifically for LightCrafter (LightCrafter 3500), LightCrafter4500 and newer, the software can communicate over USB with these projectors, which can preload the patterns.

 ### Camera Triggering
 In the preference pane, software and hardware triggering can be selected.
 The calibration procedure allways uses software triggering.
 For real-time structured light, you need hardware triggering from the projector to the camera by means of a trigger signal cable.
 Few projectors provide the trigger output signal, but with some effort you may be able to source one from the HDMI vsync pin.
 LightCrafter4500 has trigger output pins and is the recommended device.
 You will have to produce a trigger cable with the specific headers of your projector and camera.